shahzaib-s-warraich/shahzaib-s-warraich.github.io/content/interest-demo.md

 author: "[Matthew Finlayson](index.html)"
 ---

+# Update: just join our discord!

+I have created a discord server for people interested in collaborating with the lab.
+Email me for an invite!

+# Original post

 Hello!
 It is great to hear that you are interested in doing research :).
 I love doing research and mentoring people when I have the time.
 Time and effort are precious limited resources both for mentors and mentees,